How Netdata uses PostHog and BigQuery to build modern devtools

 “I just trust that, when PostHog does something, it will do it the right way because it's not just open source code, it's all developed in the open too.
 You'd never get that modern thinking with the likes of Mixpanel, or other more 'Old School' platforms.”

 Netdata knows there’s more to getting product market fit than just the data, however.
 Teams also need to have empathy with their users and understand how they actually use the platform.
-Session recording is therefore an essential tool for Netdata.
+Session replay is therefore an essential tool for Netdata.

-“I turned on session recording in PostHog,” said Andrew.
+“I turned on session replay in PostHog,” said Andrew.
 “It’s so much better than Smartlook, which we used to use, because you can tie it to every individual event and user.
 If someone in our community has a problem we can get their user ID, look at their events and see how they’re using the product.
 We don’t have to ask for so much info… it makes a real difference.”

 Forwarding analytics data to BigQuery